OBSERVATION DECK, 4TH LEVEL

-The Observation Deck is re-open to the public as of Monday, May 5, 2014, with a new look and feel, thanks to the efforts of Visit Knoxville, in partnership with the City of Knoxville and the Public Building Authority, to renovate the information features.
+After years of little to no use, the Observation Deck was re-opened to the public as of Monday, May 5, 2014, with a new look and feel, thanks to the efforts of Visit Knoxville, in partnership with the City of Knoxville and the Public Building Authority, to renovate the information features.

 The 4th level of the Sunsphere houses the Observation Deck.
 It offers a 360-degree view of the original 1982 World's Fair site (now World's Fair Park), downtown Knoxville, the Tennessee River, the University of Tennessee, and the Smoky Mountains.

-- Hours of observation are subject to change.
-There is no cost to visit the Observation Deck.
+*Hours of observation subject to change.
+There is no cost to visit the Observation Deck

 The Sunsphere was constructed for the 1982 World's Fair and during that time, it served as the symbol to the Fair.
 It was also home to a full service restaurant and the Observation Deck, which used to cost $2.00 for the elevator ride up to visit.
 The Sunsphere closed to the public with the Fair's end and remained vacant or underutilized for most of its post-fair life.
 The Sunsphere and the Tennessee Amphitheater are the only structures that remain from the 1982 World's Fair.